AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 }
 ```

-Because Mesh process transforms in the definition order, when `filterSchema` is processed, all types and fields have been transformed to match the configured naming convention.
+Because the Mesh processes transforms in the order they are defined, when `filterSchema` is processed, all types and fields have been transformed to match the configured naming convention.
 The `Query.books_list` does not exist anymore, replaced by the `Query.booksList` query.

 <InlineAlert variant="info" slots="text"/>